Marker-Inc-Korea/AutoRAG/docs/source/nodes/generator/openai_llm.md

 In `llama_index_llm` module, it does not return proper tokens.
 It just return pseudo token using GPT2 tokenizer.

 When you use `openai_llm` module, you can get real tokens that used in gpt model.
-In the future, there will be a module that use token for boosting RAG performance.
+In the future, there will be a module that uses token for boosting RAG performance.

 ### 3. Accurate log prob output

 In `llama_index_llm` module, it does not return proper log probs since llama index does not support it.

 With `openai_llm` module, you can get real log probability to every token of generated answers.
-In the future, there sill be a module that use log probability, like answer filter.
+In the future, there will be some modules that use log probability, like answer filter.

 ## **Module Parameters**